+Figure 3.8, shows the architecture particularly from the ArQoS Pocket solution.
+The Android application is divided into 3 main packages: app, core and persistence.
+The first one contains all the code referent to Android activities, fragment’s logic and manages all the animations and transitions in the user interface.

-The core has all the code logic that is needed without affecting the UI directly, for example, retrieving mobile or Wi-Fi network parameters from Android internal classes on the various technologies and finally, the “persistence” package is related to the SQLite database that we can see in figure 3.7.
+The core has all the code logic that is needed without affecting the UI directly, for example, retrieving mobile or Wi-Fi network parameters from Android internal classes on the various technologies and finally, the “persistence” package is related to the SQLite database [83] that we can see in figure 4.1.
 This database contains all the anomalies detected on the network, radiologs (mobile network information), scanlogs (Wi-Fi network information) and test/tasks results that will be after sent to the management system via REST.